doceazedo/doceazedo.com/src/routes/blog/(posts)/who-is-doceazedo/+page.md

 I continue to have a good relationship with what we can call my "legal name" or "dead name", but from my point of view the difference between those who only recognize me by it is clear, and at the same time I'm at peace with that.

 The term "dead name" refers to the birth name that a transgender or non-binary person no longer uses.
 It's called "dead" because that name no longer represents who they are.
-Some people have complicated relationships with their dead names, but like I mentioned, I'm pretty chill about mine.
-It's more about context, Lucas feels like my professional/legal identity while Doce feels like my authentic self.
+Some people have complicated relationships with their dead names, but like I mentioned, I'm pretty chill about mine, but "Doce" feels like my authentic self.

-And if you knew me as Lucas and took the trouble to read this whole post, thank you so much and **nice to meet you, I'm Doce**!
+And if you knew me as my now deprecated name and took the trouble to read this whole post, thank you so much and **nice to meet you, I'm Doce**!

-This whole journey from Lucas to Doce has been about finding a name that actually fits who I am, not just what's on my birth certificate.
+This whole journey from my old self to Doce has been about finding a name that actually fits who I am, not just what's on my birth certificate.
 It's been about creating spaces where I can be authentically myself, whether that's through live coding streams, open-source projects, or just existing as a non-binary person in tech.
 The internet gave me the freedom to explore this identity, and now I'm trying to protect that same freedom for others by maintaining my own independent corner of the web.

 If you're struggling with your own identity, whether that's about gender, career, or just figuring out who you want to be online, know that it's okay to evolve.
 Names, identities, and how we present ourselves can change as we grow and understand ourselves better.
 The most important thing is that you feel authentic and comfortable with who you are.